canalplus/rx-player/doc/api/loadVideo_options.md

     If set to ``false`` or not set, the ``MediaKeySession`` can be reused if the same content needs to be re-decrypted.

+    If you want to set this property because the current device has a limited number of `MediaKeySession` that can be created at the same time, prefer using `maxSessionCacheSize` instead.

   - __singleLicensePer__ (``string|undefined``): Allows to use optimally a
     single license for multiple decryption keys.